FredKSchott/snowpack/docs/posts/2020-07-30-snowpack-2-7-release.md

 ## Thank You, Contributors!

-Snowpack wouldn't be possible without the [150+ contributors](https://github.com/pikapkg/snowpack/graphs/contributors) who contributed features, fixes, and documentation improvements.
+Finally, Snowpack wouldn't be possible without the [150+ contributors](https://github.com/pikapkg/snowpack/graphs/contributors) who contributed features, fixes, and documentation improvements.
 Thanks again for all of your help.

 -- Snowpack Maintainers